-You may specify a list of Trusted Forwarder IP addresses, on the BASIC > IP Configuration page, which will be ignored when performing SPF checks, as well as rate control and IP Reputation checks.
-Trusted Forwarders are mail servers that are set up specifically to forward email to the Barracuda Email Security Gateway from outside sources.
-The Barracuda Email Security Gateway scans the IP addresses in the Received From headers list of each email and performs an SPF check on the first IP address that is not in the list of Trusted Forwarders.
+You may specify a list of Known Forwarder IP addresses, on the BASIC > IP Configuration page, which will be ignored when performing SPF checks, as well as rate control and IP Reputation checks.
+Known Forwarders are mail servers that are set up specifically to forward email to the Barracuda Email Security Gateway from outside sources.
+The Barracuda Email Security Gateway scans the IP addresses in the Received From headers list of each email and performs an SPF check on the first IP address that is not in the list of Known Forwarders.

 DomainKeys Identified Mail (DKIM) Inspection